-Severe weather events are becoming more common in southern Alberta and the damages have been getting more expensive by the year.
+Severe weather events are becoming more common and the damages have been getting more expensive by the year.

 Insurance helps us pick up the pieces after a severe storm.
 However, through being proactive and preparing your home for bad weather, like the windstorm, high water, heavy snowfall etc. will limit the number of claims you have to make or the severity of the damages when Mother Nature takes her toll.

 Make A Top Down Assessment

 Before severe weather strikes in any of its forms, take stock of the condition of your home or business and assess its needs to better be able to hold up under the challenge.

 Your home’s first line of defense is the roof.
 Loose or worn shingles are a sign that a re-roofing is in order.
 If you find loose shingles, try to ensure that the structural materials beneath have not been compromised by wet or dry rot.
 A roof in poor condition is not just a weather related problem either.
 Loose or missing shingles are an open door to moldor insect infestations too plus the possibility of water coming inside the building and damaging the ceiling, flooring, furnishings etc.

 Don’t Neglect Your Gutters and Downspouts